agilly/lao_bytecode/proposal/proposal.md

 * This solution would be compatible with a standard Lao keyboard and Unicode.
 * However, there may be problems with the overlapping characters due to inadequate offsets and multiple stacked marks could be a problem.
 ### Pre-processing of the text
-* The text could be shaped and preprocessed by the computer sending the message (which has higher computer power).
+* The text could be shaped and preprocessed by the computer sending the message (which has higher compute power).
 This could then be converted into a set of specific drawing instructions to be sent to the microcontroller.
 (Exact offsets for considering each character's height.)

 # Assessment of the quality of the proposal